Pram1535/Data-structures/README.md

 To compile and execute a C source code to delete an element in the array at the end of the array To compile and execute a C  source code to perform linear stack operations.
 To compile and execute a C  source code to perform linear stack operations.
+To compile and execute a C source code to  inventory report for customers To compile and execute a C source code to  swap two numbers using pointers To compile and execute a C source code to calculate factorial of a given number using recursion.